oma3dao/portal-position-paper/portal-position-paper.md

   * Service- A software that refers to an action of helping or doing work for an individual platform or many platforms.
   * Portal UI- A Service that provides a user interface element within a Platform that allows the initiation of the teleportation of an Asset to a Destination Location in the Metaverse.
   * Identity Service- A Service that allows a User to log in to a Platform, either manually or automatically.
+  * Payment Service- A Service that allows a User to make payments to another Service, a Platform, or IWPS.
   * Platform Registry- A Service that stores all the Platforms that support the OMA3 portaling standard.
   * Asset Transfer System- A Service that transfers Assets (e.g.- Avatars and Items) between Platforms, and possibly the infrastructure these Platforms are built on (e.g.- blockchains).
   * Inter-Platform Messaging System- A Service that sends messages between Platforms.
+  * Search Engine- A Service that allows Actors to list or discover Platforms in the Platform Registry.
+  * Data Collector- A Service that collects data (such as portal transactions).

 These actors interact with each other to perform two different but related tasks- portal utilization and portal creation.